 3. School requirement.

 Teams must be comprised of players who meet one of the following :(a) Live in same High School Boundary: Teams must be comprised of players who live within the same public high school boundary.
 To meet this test, the Team Representative must provide report cards, progress reports or online student information that show the players' grade level and home address.
 Parents may make a copy of a report card/progress report and black out any of the grade performance information for privacy reasons.
 If the student documentation does not show the player's home address, then a copy of a utility or cable bill must accompany the documentation.

 (b) Attend same Elementary or Middle School: Teams must be comprised of players who attend the same elementary or middle school.
 To meet this test, the Team Representative must provide either (1) a copy of each player's school ID card, OR, (2) a report card, progress report or an online student information page showing the player's school name and grade level.
 Teams representing a private high school that do not meet Rule 3(a) must meet this Rule 3(b).

-4. Exceptions to the School requirement (Rule 3a).
-Exceptions to the Same School requirement noted in Rule 3 may be granted by the State Eligibility Committee on a case by case basis.
-Teams must submit a Request for Player Exception form to the State Committee with pertinent details and receive approval for the exception before that player is eligible to compete at State.
-Also, on a case by case basis, the State Committee reserves the right to approve a team residing in a densely populated area, based on the geographic radius of its players’ home addresses.
+(c) Exceptions to the School requirement: On a case by case basis, the State Committee reserves the right to approve a township team residing in a densely populated area, based on the geographic radius of its players’ home addresses.
 These teams are viewed as representing a small township, borough or neighborhood.

 4. Multi-team play.
 A player may play for more than one team. given that (a) the player is listed on both rosters and meets all other eligibility rules, and (b) the teams are in different grades.
 As noted in paragraph 2, a player may play up a grade but not down a grade.